Why is it a compressor will not build pressure? Does the following describe what’s happening, or rather, what’s not happening, on your compressor?

 Here’s why a compressor will not build pressure.

 The air compressor is really a pump driven by an electric motor, or perhaps with a motor driven by other fuel types like gasoline or diesel.

 The part that actually compressors the air is often referred to as the pump, or compressor pump.

 In the photo above, part of what’s missing is the pump head, which will contain an intake port.
 This pump is also missing the valves or valve plates which open and close depending on whether the pump is in the intake or compression cycle.

-A compressor is a pump.
-That pump pulls in free air from the atmosphere and is supposed to drive it into the tank, and that increases pressure in the compressor tank.
+On all compressors the pump pulls in free air from the atmosphere through an intake.
+That intake port on the pump typically has a filter on it to keep dust out of the pump.
+The pump is then supposed to drive the air it takes in into the tank, and in so doing increases air pressure in the compressor tank.

-Different styles of air compressors, reciprocating versus rotary screw form example, accomplish this with different methods, yet they pretty much all do the same thing, suck in air from around the room or through an outside air intake and drive that air into a tank.
+Different styles of air compressors, reciprocating versus rotary screw for example, accomplish this with different methods, yet they pretty much all do the same thing, suck in air from around the room or through an outside air intake and drive that air into a tank to build up pressure.

 What to check on an air compressor when the compressor will not build pressure?

 The air compressor reed or flapper valves (also known as the intake and pressure valves, or suction & discharge valves) are a common cause of why an air compressor will not build pressure.